Muhammad-Aazan/Muhammad-Aazan/README.md

 ---

-## 🎯 Snake Contribution Animation
+## 🐍 Snake Contribution Animation

 <div align="center">
 <img src="https://raw.githubusercontent.com/Muhammad-Aazan/Muhammad-Aazan/output/github-contribution-grid-snake-dark.svg" alt="snake animation"/>
 </div>

-> 💡 *Note: The snake animation requires a one-time GitHub Actions workflow setup in your repo — ask me and I can generate the workflow file for you.*
+> 💡 This eats your contribution graph and animates it like a snake game.
+It needs a one-time GitHub Actions setup (see below) — after that it updates itself daily, automatically.

 ---